Lifka/hacking-resources/README.md

  * [ResourcesExtract](https://www.nirsoft.net/utils/resources_extract.html): Is a small utility that scans dll/ocx/exe files and extract all resources (bitmaps, icons, cursors, AVI movies, HTML files, and more...) stored in them into the folder that you specify.
 You can use ResourcesExtract in user interface mode, or alternatively, you can run ResourcesExtract in command-line mode without displaying any user interface.
  * [ProcDump](https://docs.microsoft.com/en-us/sysinternals/downloads/procdump): Is a command-line utility whose primary purpose is monitoring an application for CPU spikes and generating crash dumps during a spike that an administrator or developer can use to determine the cause of the spike.
 ProcDump also includes hung window monitoring (using the same definition of a window hang that Windows and Task Manager use), unhandled exception monitoring and can generate dumps based on the values of system performance counters.
 It also can serve as a general process dump utility that you can embed in other scripts.droid.
 TheFatRat Provides An Easy way to create Backdoors and Payload which can bypass most anti-virus.
+ * [SysAnalyzer](http://sandsprite.com/iDef/SysAnalyzer/): Is an open source application that was designed to give malcode analysts an automated tool to quickly collect, compare, and report on the actions a binary took while running on the system.
  * [TheFatRat](https://github.com/Screetsec/TheFatRat): Is an exploiting tool which compiles a malware with famous payload, and then the compiled malware can be executed on Linux , Windows , Mac and Android.
 TheFatRat Provides An Easy way to create Backdoors and Payload which can bypass most anti-virus.
  * [Windows Sysinternals](https://docs.microsoft.com/en-us/sysinternals/)